QingrunZhangLab/cLD/README.md

   \-  specify the chromosome
   \-  threshold of rare variant
   \-  sample size
 The output of these two python files are the estimated variance.

-### Run MH test & Fisher's Exact test
-**'interactionDistGroup.py'** could separate the cLD gene pairs into 13\*2 groups, 13 means 13 distance groups, 2 means with/without interactions.
-The inputs are:
-  \-  gene distance file
-  \-  cLD with gene esembl ID
-  \-  Gene interaction file, e.g. Hi-Cgeneint.txt
-The output is:
-  \-  output is a matrix. negtive value means with interaction, positive means no-interaction

-**'interactionDistseparate.py'** and **'tests.py'** could run the MH test and the Fisher's exact test.
-The inputs are:
-  \-  cLD with gene esembl ID
-  \-  interaction-distance information matrix
-  \-  threshold of success (in quantile)

-The outputs are the cld without interaction, this file contains 13 lines, each one represent a distance group.
-Based on these outputs, 'tests.py' could provide the test statistics and p-values for the test.

-### Bootstrap Methods (Applying cLD to real sequence data)
+### Bootstrap Methods
 **'geneRandom.py'** is used to sample a subset of genes from the filtered gene file.
 The inputs are:
   \-  Filtered genefile